sxy-sun/sxy-sun.github.io/_posts/2024-05-02-my-immigration-journal-from-opt-to-h1b.md

 ---
-title: My Immigration Journal II - From F1-OPT to H-1B
+title: My Immigration Journal - From F1 OPT to H1B
 date: 2024-05-02 22:19:00 -0400
 categories: [Life, Visa]
 tags: [H1B]
 ---

-My H-1B recently got approved, and I've scheduled a Visa Interview for July 2024.
-I want to have this post to document the timeline and the process.
+> In my previous immigration journal post, I recounted my experiences with the F1 visa and concluded with the beginning of my H1B visa process.
+Now my H1B has been approved, this post is meant to document the timeline and the process.

-Firstly thanks to my job, my university, my department, and all my colleagues who have been incredibly supportive throughout this process.
-I also want to extend my gratitude to the university's lawyer and international center for their efficiency and professionalism.
+Firstly, I want to thank my department, and all my colleagues for their incredible support throughout this process, also thank the university's lawyer and the international center for their efficiency and professionalism.
+Starting from the end of May in 2024, I will officially be in H-1B status.

-Although it took some time to get started, once things were in motion, they proceeded smoothly, and for that, I am grateful.
+As I work for a non-profit organization, I am on a cap-exempt H-1B.
+Unlike the cap-subject H-1B, which is essentially a lottery with a 20% success rate, the cap-exempt H-1B can be applied for at any time and has no numerical cap.

+Having cap-exempt H-1B actually limits my flexibility and career options, since I can only work for non-profits, unlike the broader industry which uses the cap-subject H-1B.
+Nonetheless, I consider this a positive step forward in my immigration journey, especially in these uncertain times where job security is paramount.

-Here is the timeline:
+Here is the timeline of the key milestones:

 | Date       |      Item     |  Note    |
 | ------------- | :----------- | ----|